mboelt/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 ### Cookies are written safely

 Be sure you set cookies as secure.
 Remember to register your cookie to the *Cookie Consent Manager*.

 ### Call to static method jsonEncode() on an unknown class

 Shopware always uses json_Encode exclusively - there is no other fallback.

-### The lock file is not up-to-date with the latest changes in composer.json.
-You may be getting outdated dependencies.
-Run an update to update them
+### The lock file is not up to date with the latest changes in composer.json.
+You may need to get updated dependencies.
+Run an update to update them.

 The `composer.lock` in the app archive has to be deleted.

 ### Class Shopware\Core\System\Snippet\Files\SnippetFileInterface not found and could not be autoloaded

 In the Shopware 6 Early Access (EA) version, the mentioned class did not exist.
 Therefore, the code review failed.
 The reason for the problem is the following specification in the composer.json:

 ```xml